gjbzxygs007/academic-kickstart/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: false
 ---
 I am working as a software engineer at <a href="http://www.pony.ai/">Pony.ai</a> working on motion planning for autonomous trucking.
-I received my Ph.D. in Mechanical and Aerospace Engineering at UCI Cooperative Systems Lab, advised by Professor <a href="http://solmaz.eng.uci.edu/">Solmaz S. Kia</a>.
-My research interests include distributed localization, SLAM, and UWB signal processing/communication.
+I received my Ph.D. degree in Mechanical and Aerospace Engineering at UCI Cooperative Systems Lab, advised by Professor <a href="http://solmaz.eng.uci.edu/">Solmaz S. Kia</a>.
+My research interests include distributed localization, SLAM, and motion planning.